Scilab: History

 Since 2019 and Scilab 6.0.2, the University of Technology of Compiègne provides resources to build and maintain the macOS version.

-After 5 years of Scilab versions made by ESI Group, Scilab operational team joins Dassault Systèmes in 2022.
+After 5 years of Scilab versions made by ESI Group, Scilab operational team joined Dassault Systèmes in 2022.
+The Scilab versions from then on have been named by the year, the first one being scilab-2023.0.0.
+Typically two releases haves been published per year, the current being scilab-2026.1.0.

 Scilab Cloud App & Scilab Cloud API

 Since 2016 Scilab can be embedded in a browser and be called via an interface written in Scilab or an API.

 This new deployment method has the notable advantages of masking code & data as well as providing large computational power.

 These features have not been included in the open source version of Scilab and are still proprietary developments.